matthewfcarlson/matthewfcarlson.github.io/content/blog/webdev/vuex-sync-part-1.md

 #### Step 1-2: Creating the websocket

 In my main store which keeps track of login, the jwt cookie, the current game selected, and our user information, we have an action called `getLogin`.
 I'm using `vuex-smart-module` to define my vuex stores, since it's just so fantastic.
 But you're welcome to adapt the ideas to whatever method you're using.
+The `getLogin` method runs when the store is initialized.

 ```typescript
 import { io, Socket } from "socket.io-client";